oliexe/Spectre_MacOS/README.md

 ## Preparation:

-Update your machine BIOS to latest version
-Turn off Secure Boot in BIOS !
+Update your machine BIOS to latest version and turn off Secure Boot in BIOS !

 What you will need:
 - USB thumb drives (One for clover one for macOS installer is in my opinion better)